Nzii3/partnerpal-docs/docs/terms.md

 ## Premium
 10. By purchasing premium, you agree to these terms, [Discord's Terms of Service](https://discord.com/terms), and [Discord's Community Guidelines](https://discord.com/guidelines).
+11. Under any cirumstance, we will not give refunds. **ALL SALES ARE FINAL**.

 :::danger
 *We reserve the right to terminate any server's premium status if you violate any of the terms or guidelines mentioned above.*